danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

 ## Load Market Calendar data: *[Load-US_Market_Calendar.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-ETL-Process/Load-US_Market_Calendar.ipynb)*

 To determine if there is missing Equity pricing data for any Ticker for the same range of dates, we need to validate it against US market dates.
-We can retrieve the calendar from any global Stock exchange from [Pandas Market Calendars](https://pandas-market-calendars.readthedocs.io/en/latest/) which should serve our purpose.
+We can retrieve the calendar from any global Stock exchange from the [Pandas Market Calendars](https://pandas-market-calendars.readthedocs.io/en/latest/) API. which should serve our purpose.
 After we install pandas_market_calendars, we can import it along with other needed packages.
 For this project, we'll fetch 3 years back and 6 years forward for the calendar.
 Let's define a function called *get_market_calendar* using the exchange, start_date, end_date and timezone paramaters that returns a dataframe.
 We will then call the function using the *NYSE* stock exchange with our date range and using the *America/New_York* timezone.

         import datetime as dt
         import sqlalchemy as sa